Southampton-RSG/2015-09-17-southampton/novice/git/07-conflict.md

 > *   Explain what conflicts are and when they can occur.
 > *   Resolve conflicts resulting from a merge.

-As soon as people can work in parallel, someone's going to step on someone else's toes.
+As soon as people can work in **parallel**, someone is going to step on someone else's toes.

 This will even happen with a single person: if we are working on a piece of software on both our laptop and a server in the lab, we could make different changes to each copy.

+These situations are called **conflicts**
 Version control helps us manage these [conflicts](reference.html#conflicts) by giving us tools to [resolve](reference.html#resolve) overlapping changes.